 Have you heard?

 We’re switching to a two-hour church block!
 The Mormon Tabernacle Choir is changing its name!
 Missionaries will wear casual clothes!
-There is going to be so many new temples!
+There are going to be so many new temples!

 Regardless of the validity of any of these rumors, there is one rumor no one has mentioned.
 Or ever seems to mention.

 It is the rumor about the man known as Jesus Christ.